mdp/bluemonday-js/README.md

 Now on the JS side, when we require generate JS code, we'll be able to call `myFunc` just like you would expect.

 The next step is wrapping and returning a more complex type rather than just a `string`.
-In my case I want to expose Bluemonday's instance of the `Policy` struct to Javascript
+In my case I want to expose bluemonday's instance of the `Policy` struct to Javascript

 ```go
 func UGCPolicy(name string) *js.Object {